-- (1) A current or former staff member or affiliate must not make a vexatious or malicious complaint of sexual misconduct or sexual harassment. - (2) For the purposes of this policy, a complaint will be considered vexatious or malicious if the staff member or affiliate makes it:

-- (a) knowing it to be false; and - (b) for the primary purpose of damaging the University or the person against whom the complaint is made. - (3) Making such a complaint may result in disciplinary action including, where the person is a staff member, action under the Agreement.
+- (1) A student or former student must not make a vexatious or malicious complaint of sexual misconduct or sexual harassment. - (2) For the purposes of this policy, a complaint will be considered vexatious or malicious if the student or former student makes it: - (a) knowing it to be false; and - (b) for the primary purpose of damaging the University or the person against whom the complaint is made. - (3) Making such a complaint may result in disciplinary action including: - (a) where the person is a student, action under the University of Sydney (Student Discipline) Rule; or - (b) where the person is a CET student, action under the Centre for English Teaching - Student Discipline Provisions.